maxwellk24/ECE445_Notebook/Ben/README.md

 # 02/05/2024
 Proposal and team contract.
 We've voted to have me as the leader for the time being.
 I'm most familiar with the project, so I can get the ball rolling/guide the rest of the team.
 We haven't decided if I'll keep this role.

+Our meeting this week was getting a Bill Of Materials (BOM).
+This will significantly help us in ordering parts/designing our PCB moving forward.
+The BOM can be found [here](https://docs.google.com/spreadsheets/d/1sEjC53fU_5GEq1jBt58OX4yNWLMCd0l3RfI5yEBmx-o/edit?usp=sharing]).

 # 02/12/2024